Tutorial

 How to mix paints

-Mixing paints on the fly can be messy and frustrating, which is why many artists (myself included) prefer to pre-mix colours before starting a project.
-Not only does it save time, but it also makes your palette intentional instead of random.
+Mixing paints on the fly can be messy and frustrating, which is why many artists (myself included) prefer to pre-mix colours before starting a painting.
+Not only does it save time, it ensures your colour scheme is cohesive.

 In this tutorial, I’ll walk you through my process for mixing and matching colours so your paintings look cohesive, balanced, and vibrant.